rsdelhi91/Aurora/README.md

 ## Aurora Documentation

 This project contains a custom configuration management tool written in Python called Aurora, to configure remote servers.
-It uses a YAML based setup script to state the steps needed to execute in a sequential manner.
+It uses a YAML based setup script to state the steps needed and gets executed in a sequential manner.

 It has the following directory structure: